 How to find material from the Bayer Collection

 - This collection is partly catalogued, see MS Hunter B or locate items using the manuscripts search

 - A revised catalogue of the Bayer papers is being prepared by David Weston (as at 2016).
-This includes some MS Hunter items relating to Bayer and items not currently listed online including palm leaf manuscripts.
+This includes some MS Hunter items relating to Bayer and items not currently listed online including palm leaf manuscripts and Chinese and Manchu books.
 Please get in touch for more information.